Japan Radio Company JRC

-(Note: I was never a owner of a NRD-301A.
-Was able to use a sample for a test period.
-Being a previous owner of a JRC NRD-93 [see that review here] , you will see references in this text below.)
+NOTE : Test sample used for this report (were never an owner of a NRD-301A).
+Being a previous owner of a JRC NRD-93 [see that review here] , you will see references in this text below.

 The first item that hit me be about this JRC receiver of the 90’s when I discovered that it existed was the fact that it does not include a keyboard for entry of frequencies.
 In my view it does not make the set any more difficult to use, after all it is marketed for the maritime/commercial market.
 The encoder that is used for the Mhz/Memory Channel on this NRD-301A worked to my liking and has a good feel to it.
 However once in a awhile it will skip a beat if you turn it slow, that is it will take 2 clicks for a 1 MHz advance.
 Or it will go backwards, one click up, it goes one MHz down.
 Appears not to be a optical encoder being used here ?